circuitwarden/privacypolicy/README.md

-# privacypolicy
+# Privacy Policy for Live Bubbles
-Privacy policy for the Live Bubbles Chrome extension.
+Privacy policy for the Live Bubbles browser extension.

 By using this browser extension, you consent to this Privacy Policy.